https://www.deakin.edu.au/__data/assets/image/0010/2857780/43979_950x475_2024_09_07-Deakin-Criminology34687.jpg

 • policing and security.

-The psychological science component of this combined course recognises the importance of, and interrelationships between, a range of human factors you will encounter in your future career.
+The psychological science component of this combined course recognises the importance of, and interrelationships among, a range of human factors you will encounter in your future career.
 You will explore diverse areas of psychology, including behavioural neuroscience, cognitive psychology, forensic psychology and psychopathology, and be able to use this knowledge when analysing the causes and consequences of crime.

 In this combined course, you will have the opportunity to complete two careers-focused units, which bring your new profession to the classroom (including online) with practitioner-driven seminars, activities bridging theory and practice, and the development of an e-portfolio that can be used for employment or career development.